-As of January 2023, the IFSR of ZIC was rated 'AA/Stable' by S&P Global Ratings, 'Aa3/positive by Moody's, and 'A+ (Superior)/Stable' by AM Best.
-The AM Best ICR was 'aa-/positive'.
+ZIC's S&P Global Ratings IFSR rating remains at the top of the league table of European peers, in recognition of its continuing strong operating performance with low volatility and very strong capital position.
+As of January 2024, the IFSR is rated 'AA/Stable' by S&P Global Ratings, 'Aa3/positive' by Moody's, and 'A+ (Superior)/Stable' by AM Best.
+The Issuer Credit Rating is rated 'aa-/positive' by AM Best.